jgettcode/there-will-be-mud/README.md

 1. Build the docker image (in the same root directory as above)

-`docker build -f "Dockerfile.tests -t "therewillbemud_tests:latest" .`
+`docker build -f "Dockerfile.tests" -t "therewillbemud_tests:latest" .`

 2. Run the docker image